Taipei Quick Facts

 Fields of Study

-Language, history, sociology, art, economics, political science
+Language, history, sociology, art, economics, and political science.

 National Chengchi University